-There is much in this dialogue and one could spend weeks examining it and not exhaust it.
-However, I want to focus on the phrase, "It is time for the Lord to act".
+That's great, I'm going to focus on the phrase, "It is time for the Lord to act".
 What does this line mean?
 Is it simply the deacon looking out, seeing that the congregation have arrived, looking at his watch and seeing it is 10 o'clock, and telling the priest they need to start the service?
-As we unpack this line, we will understand that the meaning is somewhat more profound.